cal-weng/Terminus-docs/docs/overview/introduction/getting-started/windows.md

    ```

    :::info
-   You may need to restart your system if it's the first time installing WSL2.
+   You may need to restart your system after Ubuntu is installed if it's the first time installing WSL2.
    :::

 3. In PowerShell, run the following command to obtain Windows host IP: